 With some practice, speed reading can help you become a more efficient reader.

-Changing a flat tire is a skill that every driver should know how.
+Changing a flat tire is one of those life skills that every driver should know.
 It’s a fairly simple process.
 But it can be time-consuming and frustrating if you’ve never done it before.
 Here’s a step-by-step guide to changing a flat tire:

 1. Park your car in a safe area and turn on your hazard lights.